-If you’re struggling to sort out the employment and payroll taxes?
-As a small business owner, you’re definitely not alone.
-It’s complex and can feel very overwhelming.
-But we’re here to help you check off the seven things you have to do before writing your first paycheck.
+As a small business owner, you’re definitely not alone if you’re having a hard time figuring out payroll tax withholding.
+It’s complex and it can feel very overwhelming, but we’re here to help you check off the seven things you have to do before writing your employees’ paychecks.

 You must receive a completed W-4 form from each employee before payroll is processed so that the correct amount of federal tax is withheld from their paycheck.
 Complete instructions are included with the form, including guidance for those with multiple jobs or a working spouse.

 A W-4 should be filled out by all employees when they are hired, or whenever their life or financial situation changes.

 In 2020, the W-4 has been revised.
 The new form has a five-step process and new Publication 15-T (Federal Income Tax Withholding Methods) for determining employee withholding.
 It no longer uses withholding allowances.

 If your employee was hired in 2019 or prior, you can continue to use the information they provided on the old W-4.
 It includes a worksheet that allows your employees to calculate withholding allowances for dependents and children.
 Some employees may want to fill out a new 2020 W-4 if they work a second job, get married, have a child, or get divorced.

 Next, you’ll calculate the employee’s gross wages before determining the amount of taxes that should be withheld.

 Once you have an employee’s gross pay calculated, you can then determine federal withholding.
 Here’s where that W-4 comes into play: You’ll look at the withholdings they chose, including any additional taxes that they asked to be deducted.